Renaissance Society: The 1930s

-The War Years through the 60s
+War years through the 1960s

 The war years proved to be a prolific period for the Society.
-From 1941 to 1962, artist Francis Strain Beisel was director of the Renaissance Society, which became the “preeminent site for exhibitions in the Chicago area in the 1940s and 1950s.”
+From 1941 to 1962, artist Francis Strain Beisel was director of the Renaissance Society, which became the "preeminent site for exhibitions in the Chicago area in the 1940s and 1950s."
 In 1939, the Society held the Exhibition of Hand-Woven Textiles produced by the Federal Art Project of Milwaukee; in 1940, Book Illustrations by Modern American Artists; and three exhibitions in 1941: Fifteen American Sculptors and Contemporary American Lithographers, the conceptually pioneering show of American Humor: Cartoons from the Late Nineteenth Century to the Present, and Works by Chicago Artists Loaned by Chicago Collectors.
 In October 1944, a second exhibition of African-American artists was held, organized out of the Hampton Institute and featured several artists then serving in the military.
 A significant show during this period was War Art, which opened April 12, 1942.
 Locally organized, the exhibition particularly drew upon the School of Design’s interest in practical art that responded to the present emergency.

 After the war, the Society did not exhibit New York artists who emerged in the late 1940s; instead, it showed Ben Shahn and I. Rice Pereira.
 The Society even ignored Pollock and de Kooning (who were already recognized as innovators) in its 1955 Eleven Pioneers of the Twentieth Century, opting instead to include William Glackens, Marsden Hartley, Robert Henri, John Sloan, and Maurice Prendergast.
 It was not until 1964 that Richard Lippold finally became the first New York artist to have a post-war solo exhibition at the Renaissance Society.

 Lectures often accompanied exhibitions.
 Most notably in 1957, Marc Chagall gave his only American lecture.
 That same year, Leonard Bernstein, in his newly minted stardom, did not appear at his talk until the very last moment to a large crowd.
 The Society invited Frank Lloyd Wright—who was incredibly expensive—and Arnold Schoenberg among many others.